Hammerhead Karoo Review

 My personal bias here is me coming as someone who DREADS the 4, 5 or 6 times a year when I have to organise some sort of route for me and/or friends.
 From bitter experience, it is usually a thoroughly awful and long-winded experience where I can never quite remember how I ended up doing ‘it last time’.
 If you navigate with routes you create regularly then you’ll probably wonder what I’m going on about!
 Things are always easier when you know exactly how to do them….

 Hammerhead has a good method to catalogue and display nicely your routes as ’tiles’.
 Each tile has summary information about the route, including an overview route plot, that easily helps you identify the route you are looking for.

-If you click the image to the right you can also see an icon to the bottom left of each tile which lets you know the source of the route.
+The image to the right lets you see an icon to the bottom left of each tile which lets you know the source of the route.

 If the source route is changed then this change is NOT automatically sync’d through to your Karoo.
 However, any changes YOU make to the route on the Karoo dashboard are synchronised to any other Karoo users who you have shared your route with.